 - Request a review from your customers upon completion of service.
-Hand out cards, print it on receipts or just ask customers as they are paying the bill.
-Offering incentives for leaving reviews is not a good idea as it is against Yelp’s, Google’s and other review sites’ guidelines.
+Hand out cards, print them on receipts or just ask customers as they are paying the bill.
+Offering incentives for leaving reviews is not a good idea as it is against Yelp’s, Google’s, and other review sites’ guidelines.

 - Put up signs in your business, and list the websites customers can review your business on.

 - Follow up with an email and link to the websites where your customer can leave a review.

 - Respond to reviews.
 Thank your customers for taking the time to leave a review and show your appreciation for their feedback.

 - Exploit the indirect impact of social signals

 Mentions of your business on social media have both a direct and indirect impact on your business’s local search results.
 The direct impact comes from the number of Facebook likes and shares, number of Twitter followers, number of tweets mentioning your business’ name, number of tweets or Facebook posts including a link to your website, and number of people that have your business in their Google+ circles.
 The indirect impact comes from:

 - Increased Traffic: Social links drive more traffic to your website and improve your visibility, which in turn increases your ability to generate more inbound links and citations.